 Foot problems in diabetes can be caused by damage to both large and small blood vessels, which is much more common in diabetes.
 Foot problems, including nerve damage or peripheral neuropathy, usually begin with vascular disease.
-Damage to small blood vessels, in particular, appears to be the major cause of nerve damage that results in loss of feeling, or worse pain and burning sensations that bother the feel and legs.
+Damage to small blood vessels, in particular, appears to be the major cause of nerve damage that results in loss of feeling, or worse pain and burning sensations that bother the feet and legs.
 Once nerve damage progresses, it triggers loss of motor control and the abnormal gait that results in ulcers and amputations.

 Preventing foot problems in diabetes begins by preventing the loss of circulation that will result in serious nerve damage.
 This is relatively easy today if the risks for circulatory problems are recognized early.
 Keeping the blood pressure below 130/80 is essential for reducing damage to blood vessel walls.
-Preventing placque formation is also critical.
+Preventing plaque formation is also critical.
 This is done with medications the lower triglycerides and raise HDL, such as gemfibrozil and niacin, and those that lower LDL and make it lighter, such as the statins.

 Signs Of Blood Vessel Problems In The Feet: